egzonpllana/InteractiveImageView/README.md

 1. Add a scroll view, set class of the scroll view to `InteractiveImageView`.
 2. Dimession of the scroll view must be: equal width and equal height, for example 400x400.
+3. import InteractiveImageView
-3. Configure view with `interactiveImageView.configure(...)`
+4. Configure view with `interactiveImageView.configure(...)`
-4. Add delegates `interactiveImageView.interactiveImageViewDelegate = self`
+5. Add delegates `interactiveImageView.interactiveImageViewDelegate = self`
-5. Listen to delegate observers: `extension ViewController: InteractiveImageViewDelegate { ... }`
+6. Listen to delegate observers: `extension ViewController: InteractiveImageViewDelegate { ... }`

 ## Installation